 Listen >> In Conversation

-With thanks to London Film and Video Development Agency, Victoria Miro Gallery and Rosa de la Cruz.
-The Long Road To Mazatlan was commissioned by Artpace, Texas and Grand Arts, Kansas City, with additional support from London Arts Board and the Arts Council England.
+Vagabondia was commissioned and produced by Film and Video Umbrella as part of the Cinerama project, developed in partnership with Cornerhouse and funded by the National Touring Programme of Arts Council England.
+The project also received support from the British Council and Dance Umbrella.
+Special thanks to the London Film and Video Development Agency, Victoria Miro Gallery, and Rosa de la Cruz.
+The Long Road to Mazatlan was commissioned by Artpace (Texas) and Grand Arts (Kansas City), with additional support from London Arts Board and Arts Council England.

 Looking for Alfred